gear-foundation/academy/docs/02-basic/02-program-basics/program-structure.md

 ## Simple example

-Let's look at a simple example of a Gear program.
+Let's look at a simple example of a Program on Vara.
 The program is called `counter` and it can increment or devcrent an internal counter depending on the input command.

 ```rust
 use gstd::{msg, prelude::*};